Overcoming the Modality Gap in Context-Aided Forecasting: Introduction

 Critically, our methodology enables \textbf{massive-scale dataset creation}.
-We release \dataset\footnote[2]{The dataset is available at \url{https://huggingface.co/datasets/ServiceNow/CAF_7M} and the model code is available at \url{https://github.com/ServiceNow/DoubleCast}.}, a semi-synthetic dataset containing 7 million pairs (\cref{sec:pretraining-dataset}), of which 904 are verified and used for evaluation.
-We then validate its effectiveness by training \model, a multimodal architecture that augments the Chronos foundation model~\citep{ansari2024chronos} with CAF capabilities.
+We release \dataset\footnote{\textbf{\dataset} dataset: \url{https://huggingface.co/datasets/ServiceNow/CAF_7M}.}\footnote{\textbf{\model}'s code: \url{https://github.com/ServiceNow/DoubleCast}; weights: \url{https://huggingface.co/ServiceNow/DoubleCast}.}, a semi-synthetic dataset containing 7 million pairs (\cref{sec:pretraining-dataset}), of which 904 are verified and used for evaluation.
+We validate this dataset and construction procedure by training \model, a multimodal architecture that augments the Chronos foundation model~\citep{ansari2024chronos} with CAF capabilities.
 Our results are clear: when trained on \dataset, \model (i) effectively leverages context, (ii) achieves performance comparable to state-of-the-art CAF models while being significantly more cost-effective, and (iii) consistently outperforms Chronos, its unimodal counterpart.
 Further, \model outperforms both unimodal baselines and state-of-the-art models on the real-world ChatTime benchmark~\citep{wang2025chattime}, demonstrating that training on semi-synthetic data transfers to real-world context-aided forecasting.
 Overall, our results demonstrate that the proposed methodology helps bridge the modality gap in time series forecasting, enabling the training of context-aided forecasting models despite the scarcity of strongly relevant contextual information.